Business and the Workforce

 Trump’s $100,000 Fee for H-1B Visas: What You Need to Know

 President Donald Trump announced that his administration will impose a $100,000 fee on new H-1B visa petitions.
-The new fee went into effect as of September 21, 2025, and will greatly impact employers’ ability to secure the highly educated foreign workers who come to the United States on the… Read More
+The new fee went into effect as of September 21, 2025, and will greatly impact employers’ ability to secure the highly educated foreign workers who come to the United States on… Read More

 logoimg